Street artists bring colour to Israeli and Jordanian streets

-ARAD, Israel With large murals of black cats and colourful gurning faces, a group of travelling international artists are bringing a splash of colourful street art to towns in Israel and Jordan.
+ARAD, Israel (Reuters) - With large murals of black cats and colourful gurning faces, a group of travelling international artists are bringing a splash of colourful street art to towns in Israel and Jordan.

 The eye-catching works, including large portraits and spying eyes, are produced under the banner of the international POW!
 WOW! event, a week-long culture festival which aims to "contribute, share culture and beautify communities with art.".